-My two favorite chalks are Master chalk, Diamond chalk, Predator chalk or Obi chalk.
+My three favorite chalks are Master chalk, Diamond chalk, or Predator chalk.
 They are all good brands of chalk and are reliable.
 You will get into endless debates with some other pool folks as to which is better and which is worse – but honestly, they are all the same to me.
 Although if I had to come down to only 1 brand, it would have to be Predator Chalk.
 I have always been a big fan of predator products and they have never let me down.

 P.S – if you need Hand chalk at home, stick to the old reliable Silver Cup.
-Here is where you can purchase it at Pool Dawgs.
+Here is where you can purchase it at Amazon.

 7. Find Center